 PS: Remember to compress and resize your images to ensure they load fast and don’t interfere with the speed of the mobile page load.

-Usability is very crucial to a site in both mobile, PC, and other devices.
-Here is what it entails;
+Usability is very crucial to a site for all device users like mobiles, laptops, desktops, etc. Here is what it entails:

 - Making sure that your clients can easily do simple tasks on your website, such as finding information on the site.